 Several implementers were “generally OK with [Question 3],” but expressed concern about the implication that increased maintenance indicates that customers will replace the equipment.
 CEDMC noted: “Our members have not found that to be true – [increased maintenance costs] often indicates the customer is prepared to continue to repair.”
 One implementer noted that “our implementation experience and surveys of customers and contractors (with deemed HVAC early replacement programs) tells us that high maintenance … tends to show that customers have and will continue to repair.”
 The implementer recommended that both high maintenance or no maintenance “can and does lead to the potential for program-induced early-retirement.”
 Another implementer noted maintenance costs are not necessarily an indicator of equipment lifespan: “Sometimes high maintenance costs will indicate equipment that is near failure, while other times, high maintenance costs will put equipment back in great condition for … years.”
 Question 3 attempts to address this concern by referring to “escalating maintenance costs” rather than “high maintenance costs.”

 An implementer preferred to avoid the complications attributing equipment life with maintenance costs and recommended addressing the RUL issue directly with the question: "Do you believe your equipment will continue operating for the next “X” years?"

+CPUC comment: “CPUC Staff considers most of the wording of the questions to be biased so as to collect evidence in support of an accelerated replacement outcome rather than a balanced set of questions and wording designed to collect evidence both for, against and neutral to that outcome and allow an unbiased decision.
+The small number of questions is also inadequate to address the evidence needs of more than the smallest projects.
+CPUC Staff expects that it is necessary to develop the range of possible types of evidence that should or could be looked for than engage an expert team with in-depth experience in designing and implementing survey and interview instruments to produce the needed instruments.
+It was not appropriate for the T2WG to try to develop the details of the instrument but should have focused on the higher level issues of evidence types.”

 On Questions 4, 5 and 6 (Program Influence):